There has certainly been a great deal of talk and speculation when it comes to chiropractic neck adjustments.

 The risk of a stroke from a chiropractic neck adjustment is roughly 1 out of every 2 million adjustments.
 Your risk of having a car accident?
 1 in 77, and yet, no one is suggesting that cars should be outlawed.

-NSAIDS are over the counter pain relievers and anti-inflammatories that can be very helpful in some situation when consumed properly and for a short period of time.
+NSAIDS are over the counter pain relievers and anti-inflammatories that can be very helpful in some situations when consumed properly and for a short period of time.
 However, even these common household pain medications can be deadly when taken in large doses or mixed with other substances.
 This includes aspirin, ibuprofen, naproxen, and Motrin.

 The risk of dying from the improper use of NSAIDS in 1 out of every 1,200 persons.
 Remember that the risk of suffering a stroke from a chiropractic neck adjustment is out of every 2 million adjustments.
 Note in the study that the headline reads “rare adverse events”, a tagline that doesn’t accompany chiropractic neck adjustments.